openstack/qa-specs/specs/nova-api-test-inheritance.rst

 * tempest/api/compute/v2/ : v2 API specific test files
 * tempest/api/compute/v3/ : v3 API specific test files

-The test files which can be inherited with the way(2) will be stored to "tempest/api/compute/".
-Otherwise, the hierarchy would be
+If there is no shared code between the v2 and v3 APIs the inheritance model from (2) won't work.
+So in these cases the hierarchy will be:

 * [v2 test class] -> [CommonComputeTest]
 * [v3 test class] -> [CommonComputeTest]

-and these test files would be stored to
+and these test files will be stored directly in:

 * tempest/api/compute/v2/
 * tempest/api/compute/v3/